 As a teacher, you will introduce children to fundamental academics and help guide them as they develop socially, emotionally, and culturally.
-Our teacher preparation program provides you with nearly 800 hours of hands-on experience working with children in classrooms, far exceeding the state’s 30-hour requirement.
+Our teacher preparation program provides you with nearly 800 hours of hands-on experience working with children in classrooms across several semesters, exceeding the state requirement.
 By the end of your program, you will be well prepared to take the teacher certification exams.
 Our program’s passing rate historically exceeds 95%.

 We also offer non-certification programs that prepare you to work with children and youth in a variety of settings such as the YMCA, parks and recreation departments, day-care centers, after-school programs, government agencies, and more.

 Prepare to become TEA-certified to teach children with disabilities including those with Autism Spectrum Disorder, behavioral disorders, mild to moderate disabilities, and severe and/or multiple disabilities.
 Learn how to create inclusive classrooms that allow for the development of all kinds of learners.
 You will work toward becoming a certified special education (EC-12) and generalist teacher (EC-6).

 Learn how to provide equal educational opportunities for children with limited English proficiency.
 In addition to learning the fundamentals of early childhood education, you will be prepared to earn your TEA certification to teach early childhood concepts to elementary students in both Spanish and English.
 Fluency in Spanish is required.